the-advoid/ad-void/add-ons/legacy/README.md

 <br>
 <br>

-👇🏼 Below are the available legacy filter lists that you can subscribe to.
+👇🏼 Below are the available legacy filter lists - with their names and the features they block - you can freely subscribe to.

 <br>